Mitchelldscott/control-rs/README.md

 # Control-rs

-`control-rs` is a numerical modeling and control synthesis library tailored for embedded systems.
-Inspired by MATLAB’s Control System Toolbox, it offers a structured framework for system modeling, analysis, and controller design.
+`control-rs` is a numerical modeling and analysis library made for embedded systems.
+The crate is inspired by MATLAB’s Control System Toolbox to provide a familiar programming interface, while leveraging Rust's static type system and ownership model to ensure determinism, safety and blazing fast implementations.
+The vision for this crate is to provide an open source foundation to develop high performance embedded systems like electronic speed controllers, battery management systems and even flight controllers.
-Leveraging Rust’s ownership model and static type system, Control-rs ensures memory safety, concurrency guarantees, and deterministic behavior—making it well-suited for real-time, resource-constrained applications.

 ## Features

-* **Modeling**: Support for Polynomial, Transfer Function, State-Space, and other nonlinear representations
+* **Modeling**: Support for Polynomial, Transfer Function, State-Space, and custom nonlinear structs
 * **Analysis**: Tools for classical, modern and robust system analysis
 * **Synthesis**: Direct and data-driven methods to create models
 * **Simulation**: Easy model integration and data visualization